richkmeli/Richkware-Manager-Client/README.md

 ## Get Started

-To obtain the jar file, you can download it from the [RMC Releases](https://github.com/richkmeli/Richkware-Manager-Client/releases), instead if you want to build the jar file by yourself, you need to download:
+To obtain the jar file, you can download it from the [RMC Releases](https://github.com/richkmeli/Richkware-Manager-Client/releases).
+Instead, if you want to build the jar file by yourself, you need to download:

--   java
+-   java (JDK 11+)
 -   maven

 ### Compile